 There are many existing programs designed to support the financial stability of people in prison across Australia.
 Financial Counselling Australia and Thriving Communities Partnership (TCP) recognised the need to build a holistic understanding of the national corrections landscape to avoid duplication and build on existing learnings.
 In response, this project was born.

 The Fostering Financial Stability for People in Prison project aims to understand the various challenges, risks and success factors for existing prison programs across Australia that are designed to support the financial stability of people in prison.
-It will work with people with lived experience, to build on existing initiatives and seek to understand how programs that support people to leave prison in a financially stable position can be as effective as possible.

 This project has been enabled by a grant from the Financial Counselling Foundation and we thank them for their support.

 (Click image to enlarge)